 In short, the American Journal of Play includes material that synthesizes and puts into perspective major themes of play scholarship; summarizes emerging areas of play research; presents significant new research about play; illuminates the important role of play in learning and human development throughout the life cycle; examines the interrelationship of play to other aspects of human endeavor; explicates social, cultural, educational, and public policy issues related to play; and explores cultural history through the world of play.

 The American Journal of Play is published by The Strong, a highly interactive, collections-based educational institution devoted to the study and exploration of play.
-The American Journal of Play complements, and is informed by, the world’s largest and most comprehensive collection of dolls, toys, games, electronic games, and other artifacts of play, which The Strong holds in the National Museum of Play, the International Center for the History of Electronic Games, the National Toy Hall of Fame, and the Brian Sutton-Smith Library and Archives of Play.
+The Strong is home to the International Center for the History of Electronic Games, the National Toy Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, the Woodbury School, and the American Journal of Play and houses the world’s largest and most comprehensive collection of historical materials related to play.